amanmagar/Database-Systens/Readme.md

 Windows admin part:
 SELECT NAME

-PHYSICAL SCHEMA: which is created by company like logs LOGICAL SCHEMA: which is created by us
+PHYSICAL SCHEMA: which is created by company like logs <br>
+LOGICAL SCHEMA: which is created by us

 ## To show the name of databases created in the SQL server